Benjamin-Dobell/luabundle/README.md

 # Bundling

-In order to create a bundle, and referenced files will be loaded from disk.
+In order to create a bundle, any referenced files will be loaded from disk.
 However, the root module (entry-point Lua) may be provided either as a file path (`bundle`), or as a string (`bundleString`).

 ## bundle(inputFilePath: string, options: BundleOptions) => string